The majority of small to medium businesses use social media marketing in order to drive the growth of their business.

 Simply pick a few choice topics/keywords related to your industry, and, every day, you will have a selection of things to post on your page.

 Valuable content can also come in the form of things that you have produced yourself.
-If your company has a blog, then why not repost your content on social media?
+If your company has a blog, then why not repost your blog posts on social media?

-Just go through your back catalog and then post links to the pieces of content that you think will be considered valuable.
+Just go through your back catalog and then post links to the blog posts that you think will be considered valuable.

 You can do this by taking a look at the most popular posts on your blog.
 You can also use a tool like Google Analytics to do this.

 Additionally, you could experiment with repurposing certain pieces of content.
-For example, you could turn a blog post into a infographic or you could turn it into a piece of audio.
+For example, you could turn a blog post into an infographic or you could turn it into a piece of audio and then share it on your social networks.

 This is a great strategy for reviving old, but evergreen, pieces of content.